willbprog127/spiritvnc-fltk-no-libssh2/README.md

 #### New feature: Fullscreen
 A new feature has been added -- fullscreen.
 Pressing the F11 key will put SpiritVNC-FLTK into fullscreen mode when viewing a remote server.
 Pressing F11 again will take the app out of fullscreen.
 This feature may be rough around the edges, so if any issues, please file a problem report

+#### Why FLTK?
+FLTK seems to have the best balance of being lightweight, capable and cross-platform.
+While FLTK *does* look fairly dated, that doesn't bother me right now.
+Maybe FLTK 1.4 will have some more modern-looking themes...?
+The FLTK community and contributors are very helpful, understanding and accommodating while the teams for other toolkits have often been abrasive and unhelpful.

+#### Why not GTK or Qt?
+I'm not a big fan of how the GNOME and GTK projects are being run, so I have no *immediate* plans to create a GTK version.
+This may change if those projects come to their senses.
+Qt licensing has always been perplexing to me, so I'd rather not invest a whole bunch of time into a Qt version only to be sued by them for some weird reason.

+#### How about a native macOS Cocoa version?
+Just -- no.  Build on macOS as shown below.
+I worked tirelessly (quite literally) on a native Cocoa version and, while it was getting there, it didn't meet my standards.
+Developing for macOS is like working for a merciless and unrelenting taskmaster.
+When macOS development becomes more sane, I'll take a look, but I'm not planning on purchasing any more Apple hardware unless it's donated.

+#### Why C++ and not *(Rust, Go, Lua, Free Pascal, Java, Xojo, Bash, Python, assembly, etc)*
+I only have *half* a brain -- come on! 😉  I did make an earlier private version of SpiritVNC using Python and GObject introspection, but each Linux distro packaged things differently and I grew tired of the GTK project's silliness.

 #### Does it work on Windows?
 While testing Windows 11 recently, I *have* been able to get SpiritVNC-FLTK compiling and running on it, although easy inclusion and static compiling of dependencies has been a challenge.
 Windows-specific code has just been added, but please note that the user experience is far from great; mostly due to terminal windows opening when connecting to VNC-through-SSH servers and [Windows-specific libvncclient bugs](https://github.com/LibVNC/libvncserver/issues?q=is%3Aissue+is%3Aopen+windows).
 In addition, SpiritVNC-FLTK will *only* compile and run *under the MSYS2 system* for now.
 Double-clicking the compiled exe from Explorer will yield an error because *all* of SpiritVNC-FLTK's dependencies need to be copied to the same folder where `spiritvnc-fltk.exe` is located.
 A pre-compiled Windows installer is planned but not yet available.